 Engineering Lunch & Learn: Exploring the Fluidized Bed Phenomenon

 The engineering team at Tekna conducts monthly Lunch & Learns where one of us presents on a technical topic to educate the rest of the team over lunch.
-At a recent Lunch & Learn session, we wanted to try something a little bit different: a proof-of-theory building exercise for a fluidized bed.
+At a recent Lunch & Learn session, we wanted to try something a little bit different: a proof-of-theory building exercise.
 (A fluidized bed occurs in conditions where a solid—in this case sand—behaves like a fluid).
 This concept is most often seen in material handling (e.g., to efficiently move grain in a silo) and was used recently in a hospital bed by Hill-Rom designed to help prevent pressure sores.